eleev/flappy-fly-bird/README.md

 - Uses simple technique for `persistence` (for `Scores` and `Settings`)

 # Roadmap
+- [x] New playable characters
-- [ ] New unlockable, playable characters with unique visual effects
+- [ ] Unique visual effects for playable characters
 - [ ] Achievement system: will be used to unlock new playable characters and visual effects
 - [ ] Addition of custom effects when player stars new run and the character dies
 - [ ] Custom scene transitions